 A common misconception is that body image issues and disordered eating only affects women.
 That’s simply not true.
 Men also experience varying degrees of body image disturbances, eating disorders, and other related issues just as women do.
 Many men keep these concerns secret, but estimates from the National Association of Anorexia Nervosa and Associated Disorders suggest that as many as 10 percent of those with eating disorders identify as male.
 Because men are less likely than women to disclose their disordered eating or exercise routines to their friends, loved ones, and doctors, diagnosis and treatment are often delayed.
 All this to say, reaching out was a brave thing to do!

 Eating a healthy, well-balanced diet is essential in making sure you’re getting all of the nutrients you need, including an appropriate number of calories.
 A balanced diet includes foods from all of the different food groups, and eating at least three meals a day.
 A balanced diet should not include too much sugar or fat, although some fat is necessary in any diet.
 For more information about the food groups and to help figure out how much you should be eating, check out the United States Department of Agriculture’s guidelines as well as the get balanced!
 Guide for Healthier Eating.

 Since you’re already wondering if your eating and exercise habits may be an issue, it's a good idea to talk to someone about food and body image to be sure you're on track for a healthy relationship with food and exercise.
-If you are a Columbia student, you can make an appointment with a member of the Eating Disorders Team, a multidisciplinary team of health care providers specializing in eating and body image concerns, by logging on to Open Communicator or calling 212-854-7426 (Morningside campus students) Students on the Medical Center campus should call 212-305-3400 for an appointment.
+If you are a Columbia student, you can make an appointment with a member of the Eating Disorders Team, a multidisciplinary team of health care providers specializing in eating and body image concerns, by contacting Medical Services (Morningside) or the Student Health Service (CUMC) for an appointment.
 If you're not at Columbia, you can start by discussing your concerns with a healthcare provider or a counselor.